junxit/us-congress-bills-110/bill.md

 - **(c)** *Effective dates*
   - **(1)** *In general* The amendments made by this section shall apply with respect to plan years beginning on or after the date of enactment of this Act.
   - **(2)** *Special rule for collective bargaining agreements* In the case of a group health plan maintained pursuant to 1 or more collective bargaining agreements between employee representatives and 1 or more employers ratified before the date of enactment of this Act, the amendments made by this section shall not apply to plan years beginning before the date on which the last collective bargaining agreements relating to the plan terminates (determined without regard to any extension thereof agreed to after the date of enactment of this Act).
 For purposes of this paragraph, any plan amendment made pursuant to a collective bargaining agreement relating to the plan which amends the plan solely to conform to any requirement added by this section shall not be treated as a termination of such collective bargaining agreement.

+## § 7.
+Opportunity for independent, external third party reviews of certain nonrenewals and discontinuations, including rescissions, of individual health insurance coverage

+- **(a)** *Clarification regarding application of guaranteed renewability of individual health insurance coverage* Section 2742 of the Public Health Service Act (42 U.S.C.
+300gg–42) is amended—
+  - **(1)** in its heading, by inserting “, continuation in force, including prohibition of rescission,” after “Guaranteed renewability”;
+  - **(2)** in subsection (a), by inserting “, including without rescission,” after “continue in force”; and
+  - **(3)** in subsection (b)(2), by inserting before the period at the end the following: “, including intentional concealment of material facts regarding a health condition related to the condition for which coverage is being claimed”.
+- **(b)** *Opportunity for independent, external third party review in certain cases* Subpart 1 of part B of title XXVII of the Public Health Service Act is amended by adding at the end the following new section:
+  > ## § 2746.
+Opportunity for independent, external third party review in certain cases
+  >
+  > - **(a)** *Notice and review right* If a health insurance issuer determines to nonrenew or not continue in force, including rescind, health insurance coverage for an individual in the individual market on the basis described in section 2742(b)(2) before such nonrenewal, discontinuation, or rescission, may take effect the issuer shall provide the individual with notice of such proposed nonrenewal, discontinuation, or rescission and an opportunity for a review of such determination by an independent, external third party under procedures specified by the Secretary.
+  > - **(b)** *Independent determination* If the individual requests such review by an independent, external third party of a nonrenewal, discontinuation, or rescission of health insurance coverage, the coverage shall remain in effect until such third party determines that the coverage may be nonrenewed, discontinued, or rescinded under section 2742(b)(2).

+- **(c)** *Effective date* The amendments made by this section shall apply after the date of the enactment of this Act with respect to health insurance coverage issued before, on, or after such date.